Founder & Creative Director

 Background & early influences

 A working-class woman originally from Liverpool, with a background in professional theatre, my first encounter with theatre was as a member of Liverpool's Everyman Youth Theatre (EYT), with punk theatre director & performance artist Roger Hill.
 Here we were introduced to a range of innovative practices in community and participatory theatre-making including using improvisation and devising methods to create theatre, performing our shows in the main house.
-Initial involvement with political theatre with EYT was taking part in a devised CND street theatre performed in a shopping centre and in Williamson Square in the city centre.
+Initial involvement with political theatre with EYT was acting in a devised CND (Campaign for Nuclear Disarmament) Street Theatre with giant puppets of bombs and the CND symbol, which we performed in a shopping centre and then in Williamson Square in the city centre.
 I also worked on Suffer The Children, a devised production based on the Toxteth riots that took place in the city in 1981.

 Early theatrical influences include John McGrath's socialist theatre company 7:84 (7% of the population own 84% of the wealth), having seen their original production of One Big Blow, about the miners strike, at the Everyman in 1981, witnessing first hand how theatre could be used as a platform for social change.

-My first professional production at the Everyman was Neil Oram's epic, ten-week long original production of The Warp, directed by the maverick theatre director, Ken Campbell, who revolutionised theatre at the time with his radical and innovative approaches to theatre-making.
+My first professional production at the Everyman as an actor, was Neil Oram's epic, ten-week long original production of The Warp, directed by the maverick theatre director, Ken Campbell, who revolutionised theatre at the time with his radical and innovative approaches to theatre-making.

-I was later cast in Alan Bleasedale's award-winning television drama, Boys From the Blackstuff, a hard-hitting portrayal of the consequences of unemployment on working-class communities in Liverpool, struggling to survive under Thatcher's Conservative government.
+In 1982 I was cast in Alan Bleasedale's award-winning television drama, Boys From the Blackstuff, a hard-hitting portrayal of the consequences of unemployment on working-class communities in Liverpool, struggling to survive under Thatcher's Conservative government.

 After studying for a BA Hons at Goldsmiths College, London University in Drama & English and a post-graduate acting course at Arts Educational Drama Schools, I started a career as a professional actor, working for over twenty years in a wide range of theatre including; children's theatre, Theatre In Education, rep, community theatre, devised theatre, London & Edinburgh fringe theatre, smalI, middle and large scale touring, No. 1 touring and one-woman shows.